Asset Management Strategy – Integration Steps

 But the thing is, if you don’t put the planning framework around the project, one is the money might be there when you need it and the second thing is, are you building the right project.

-Because when you start doing the big picture analysis, sometimes you go, ah, there’s different way of doing that.
-We could have a completely different alignment or route or completely different type of solution.
+Because when you start doing the big-picture analysis, sometimes you go, ah, there’s a different way of doing that.
+We could have a completely different alignment or route or a completely different type of solution.